top of page

 b) Affiliation details: department, institution / hospital, city, state (if relevant), country.

-Each abstract can include a maximum of 8 authors, with up to 3 affiliations per author.
+c) Each abstract can include a maximum of 8 authors, with up to 3 affiliations per author.
 You must order the authors and select a presenter.
+The presenter must be registered at the conference.

 3. Abstract text – limited to 250 words